 Yes, I’m aware of how horrible that sounds.

 I see both extremes.
-One is that you can’t just walk into a sovereign country and tell them how to treat their natural resources ever time you disagree with their policies.
+One is that you can’t just walk into a sovereign country and tell them how to treat their natural resources every time you disagree with their policies.
 Especially not if you’re the U.S., which is basically the primary imperial power in the world today, and a country that uses (and wastes) massive amounts of natural resources itself.

 The other extreme is that you don’t want to sit and watch the cure for cancer (an apt analogy, as it turns out) disappear on the account of political correctness or political sensitivities.